seasox/website/hugo/content/blog/uninstall-soundflower.md

 +++

-Soundflower comes with an `Uninstal Soundflower.scpt` file.
+Soundflower comes with an `Uninstall Soundflower.scpt` file.
 Yeah, [AppleScript](https://en.wikipedia.org/wiki/Pile_of_Poo_emoji) sucks, so this is what it does:

 <pre>
 sudo rm -rf /System/Library/Extensions/Soundflower.kext